mmccall10/hostea/README.md

 Command line tool to quickly configure new apache vhost

-The current build is intended to be used to quickly configure apache vhost using scotch-box and vagrant for local development.
+The current build is intended to quickly configure apache vhost using scotch-box and vagrant for local development.
 Yet to be tested elsewhere.

 <code>[sudo] npm install -g hostea</code>